 Why mobile game / app marketing is so important

 It’s no secret that even a top 10 grossing mobile game / app needs marketing.
-Getting a games name out there is just as important as building it, especially for smaller / indie game developers.
+Getting a game’s name out there is just as important as building it, especially for smaller / indie game developers.

-Whilst word of mouth is the most trusted and effective form of marketing, using this as a primary driver for installs will likely not yield results unless you have a ‘plan’ to go viral.
+While word of mouth is the most trusted and effective form of marketing, using this as a primary driver for installs will likely not yield results unless you have a ‘plan’ to go viral.
 Even then, planning to go viral will not work in most cases, especially within a market as saturated as mobile gaming.

 Paid marketing involves using ad networks (such as Meta and Google UAC) to promote your game.
-Typically, we find that using multiple networks and constantly testing a variety of creatives on different audiences helps create an optimal channel mix that delivers the best performance (ROAS).
+Typically, we find that using multiple networks and constantly testing a variety of creative options on different audiences helps create an optimal channel mix that delivers the best performance (ROAS).
 This is also a great way to generate traffic to your game quickly with players of your desired targeting.

 Organic marketing is where many often miss the ‘low hanging fruit’.
 This could be optimizing your game for the App Store (ASO), using social channels such as Discord and Twitter to establish a persona for your game, or posting content on your website.

 Organic marketing tends to be more time-consuming and can be difficult for smaller developers.
 Not only this but it can often be many months before marketers begin to see results.

 Paid marketing, whilst effective, can be a money pit, especially since Apple’s ATT privacy changes.
 Many marketers are uncertain of what their best creatives actually are given the lack of data available from Apple’s SKAN / SKAdNetwork.